-This was published in www.playacommunity.com.
+This was written by Kara Patrick and published in www.playacommunity.com.
 Roberto

 In 2011 the Panamanian government declared the decision to rebuild the Rio Hato airport, located in the province of Cocle, near the Decameron Beach resort and property development.

 The new airport has been built on existing U.S. military infrastructure that dates back to 1942.
 This decision saved a significantly higher investment.
 According to airport administration, the Scarlett Martinez International Airport will cost the Panamanian government approximately two hundred million dollars.
 If the airport had been build without using the existing infrastructure, costs would have been upwards of a billion dollars.